libavg/libavg/sphinxdoc/misc.rst

             changeState.

             :param String state: The name of the state to add.
-            :param transitions: A dict of destinationState: callable pairs.
+            :param transitions:

+                This parameter can be either a list of destination states or a dict of
+                destinationState: callable pairs.
+The callables are invoked whenever the corresponding state change happens.
+If :py:meth:`transitions` is a list, no state change callbacks are registered.

             :param enterFunc: A callable to invoke whenever the state is entered.
             :param leaveFunc: A callable to invoke whenever the state is left.